-Paracetamol given regularly is very effective for mild to moderate pain and has almost no side effects such as constipation.
+Paracetamol given regularly is very effective for mild to moderate pain and has almost no side effects.
 It is important to add in the right painkillers to ensure adequate relief from pain.
 Speak to the doctor if you feel that pain is still persistent despite the person taking regular paracetamol.